 Students attend communication classes to improve their communication skills.
-This will help them in various situations in the future.
+This will help them in various situations in the future as well as a good test helper helps in the present.
 When it comes to communication homework, usually, the most difficult assignments are related to public speaking.
 Many people have problems with speaking to a large audience.
 In this article you may find some tips that will help you with this matter.

 - Plan your speech.

 When working on your homework, you should prepare what you will say in advance.
 Think about your speech like it’s a book.
 You should grab the attention of your audience from the start.
 Look for interesting facts, statistics or headlines with which you could start your speech.